edgeos/wearables_ble_android_app/README.md

 The queue works by simply storing all operations in memory and processing them one at a time, waiting for a response from the BLE device to mark a successful transaction.
 In normal operation of Volt Sense with the voltage band, not many items need to be queued as most data comes from notifications, which are alerts from the device.
 However, when setting all of the services to notify mode, those are writes to the BLE device and are queued for synchronized processing.

 ---

+Once a broadcast is sent to the main activity, the UUID that it contains will determine how to translate and display that data on the UI.
+Some information, like the battery level and the FFT results for each channel are only processed and displayed if the user is currently viewing the page where they would be shown.
+While other information like the accelerometer data and voltage events need to be displayed as a graph over time of all the data collected, and are constantly updated.

+To summarize the communication of the Bluetooth Service and the rest of  the Volt Sense app...

+The MainTabbedActivity binds itself to the Bluetooth Service and remains bound until the user logs out or closes the app.
+The Bluetooth service communicates with MainTabbedActivity through broadcasts, which include UUIDs for specific types of data.
+MainTabbedActivity then communicates with its child fragments to update the UI.

+---